mg-wunna/mg-wunna/public/blogs/javascript-memory-and-optimization-techniques-for-large-scale-application/content.md

-# JavaScript Memory Management and Optimization Techniques for Large Applications

 Memory management is crucial for building fast and efficient JavaScript applications.
 Let's explore how JavaScript handles memory and learn practical techniques to optimize our code.

 ## Understanding Memory in JavaScript